nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 1. Save.
 1. Go back to the record screen.

-If all previous steps went ok, you should be able to click on a **Log in** button, that will open a pop up asking for authentication against the Nuxeo server if the user is not already authenticated in there.
+If all previous steps went ok, you should see the document library.
 You can then drop a document in the library, it will be created in the Nuxeo repository: everything is working!

 ### Next Steps